krishdu/Blink-and-Buy/README.md

         + Created a cart and cartItemCard component with Cart Reducer
         + Created reducer action for remove item from cart
         + added the total price and break price logic for each product
+        + added a Shipping Details Component
+            + used `country-state-city` package to populate state with respect to coutries
+            + save shipping address in local storage (reducer action)
+            + if user loggedIn go for confirmOrder otherwise redirect to login page
+        + added a step visulizer `(Stepper)` from `materialUI`